 Los Angeles County Department of Mental Health Access Center

 - 24/7 Helpline (800) 854-7771

 Philanthropic and corporate partners, as well as those looking to make a major gift or grant, are encouraged to contact the Foundation for California Community Colleges.
 Individual donations are also being accepted through the Foundation and will be deployed to individual colleges supporting students impacted by lost wages, campus closures and the transition to distance education caused by COVID-19.
 Check here for more details on how to give now.

 The California Volunteers website has a list of nonprofit organizations and food banks that are in dire need of volunteers, supplies and financial help.

 You can choose to take a pass/no pass grade instead of a letter grade during this semester.
-The last day to make this choice is May 10th.
 The pass/no pass does not impact your GPA.
 More information can be found here on the details in regards to transfer.
 You should speak with a counselor before deciding.
 You can schedule an appointment with a counselor here.

 Because of the unexpected transition to online and distance learning, many students and teachers are experiencing online learning for the first time.

 Recognizing the challenges involved, several changes have been implemented regarding the grading protocol.
 Among them: